OpenRakis/Cryogenic/README.md

 See the [releases](https://github.com/OpenRakis/Cryogenic/releases) section.

 # Status
-Thanks to the hybrid ASM / .NET mode provided by [Spice86](https://github.com/OpenRakis/Spice86), the game is fully playable, but there is no sound (yet).
+Thanks to the hybrid ASM / .NET mode provided by [Spice86](https://github.com/OpenRakis/Spice86), the game is fully playable, including sound and music.

 The goal is to have more and more logic written in human readable C#.